ggracee17/ggracee17/README.md

 ### Hi there 👋 I am Grace

 I'm a recent university graduate with a BSc degree in Computer Science, majoring in AI.
-I enjoy analysing and solving problems, and have a keen interest in designing and building innovative applications.
+I enjoy analysing and solving problems, and have a keen interest in designing and building innovative websites and applications.

 ### 🌱 I am currently learning